-Support for Lower Back Pain and General Back Pain
+Mattress Support for Lower Back Pain and General Back Pain

-A good model should keep the spine aligned and supported while also being comfortable.
+A good mattress for back pain should keep the spine aligned and supported and be comfortable at the same time.

-Medium firm mattresses are most preferred and recommended.
-This means about a 5-7 on the firmness scale, with 10 being the most firm.
-This medium level of firmness strikes an ideal balance of necessary “push-back” type of support, while still being soft enough to offer comfort and remove pressure points on your back and body.
+A mattress that is medium to slightly firm is most preferred and recommended.
+Therefore, it should be around a 5-7 on the firmness scale, with 10 being the firmest.
+This medium level of firmness offers an ideal balance of support and softness necessary for comfort and pressure relief.

-However, there are some sleepers, especially light sleepers, that prefer softer models and feel that it is better for their back.
-Light sleepers typically steer away from the firmer options because they have too much of the “floating” feeling which exacerbates lower back problems.
+However, there are some sleepers, especially light sleepers, that prefer a softer mattress and feel that it is better for their back.
+Light sleepers typically steer away from the firmer mattresses because they provide too much of the “floating” feeling which exacerbates lower back problems.

 Pressure Point Prevention

-Causes of Back Pain?
+What Causes Back Pain?

 Stress and Anxiety